NVIDIA/aistore/docs/environment-vars.md

 | `AZURE_STORAGE_KEY` | (ditto) |
 | `AIS_AZURE_URL` | Azure endpoint, e.g. `http://<account_name>.blob.core.windows.net` |

-Notice in the table above that variables `S3_ENDPOINT` and `AWS_PROFILE` are designated as _global_.
+Notice in the table above that the variables `S3_ENDPOINT` and `AWS_PROFILE` are designated as _global_: cluster-wide.

-The implication: it is possible to override one or both of them on a per-bucket basis:
+The implication: it is possible to override one or both of them on a **per-bucket basis**:

 * [configuring buckets with alternative S3 andpoint and/or credentials](/docs/cli/aws_profile_endpoint.md)